Todd-Kridel/TK-README-File-Generator/README.md

 ## 3. Program Usage Information

-To use this password generator webpage...
+To use this README file generator program...

 1. Clone the program repository if desired -- "git clone git@github.com:Todd-Kridel/TK-README-File-Generator.git" -- to a desired local-computer working directory.